top of page

 I am indeed grateful to have your audience once again.

+In fact, did you know that searching for the great southern continent wasn’t even on my original to do list?
+I was given a secret set of instructions sealed and with orders to open only after we had observed the sun crossing Venus in the southern sky.
 I’m still not quite sure why it was such a secret.
 Myself, I prefer everything to be very detailed up front.
-Which you could see from my journals - great detail - except that by the time these were published they had received a very thorough edit from none other than Joseph Banks, the wealthy naturalist who paid to join my voyages.
-Mr Banks was a great advocate for colonisation and he adapted my journals to suit these purposes.
+Which you could see from my journals – great detail – except that by the time these were published they had received a very thorough edit from none other than Joseph Banks, the wealthy naturalist who paid to join my voyages.